If you have ever driven or owned a car with a turbocharged engine, then you probably know what the “Boost Pressure Sensor” is.

 There are several ways to fix the P0236 code and the best way is to take the car for an inspection to an authorized dealer.
 The auto-specialist will use an advanced scanner to identify the problem and it will be easier to fix it.
 Besides that, here are the two common troubleshooting techniques you can try.

-Remove and replace the boost sensor if it is providing the ECM with incorrect pressure reading.
+Remove and replace the boost sensor if it is providing the ECM with an incorrect pressure reading.

 Check the hoses and connections to the turbo boost sensor and see if they are clogged or have any blockages.
 In that case, cleaning these connections will solve the problem.

 If you want to do it yourself at home, you can read the values with an OBD2 code scanner and get a wiring diagram to measure the sensor.
-The sensor do normally have three wires.
-One 5-12volt power, one ground and one signal.
+The sensor normally has three wires; one 5-12 volt power, one ground and one signal.
 You can check that you have all these before replacing the sensor.
-You can also measure the sensor itself by checking if you have any ohms or open circuit between the pins.
+You can also measure the sensor itself by checking if you have any ohms or an open circuit between the pins.
 For exact ohm measurement, get a wiring diagram with the part number on the sensor.

 Depending on your car make and model, you can get the OEM replacement part from the authorized dealership.
 You can also check auto-shops online or search eBay for car components.
 Here are some of the key things to keep in mind before buying a boost pressure sensor.